Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 As part of our project, we wanted to find out how people who use Australian English think about this version of ‘Australian Slang’.
 It seemed unlikely that collecting spontaneous language use data would address this question - and that would have been very expensive and time-consuming.
-(This is not to say that looking at records of language use is irrelevant - see the post on this blog [link] about Simon Musgrave’s work on slang as part of an Australian literary tradition where corpus data inform the argument.)
+(This is not to say that looking at records of language use is irrelevant - see the [post on this blog](../putting-data-to-work/) about Simon's work on slang as part of an Australian literary tradition, where corpus data inform the argument.)
 We decided that collecting data about metalinguistic knowledge of Australian Slang, what users of the language can reflectively say about Slang, would be a substantial resource for our research and we therefore designed and implemented a survey to collect such data.

 Two members of our team (Kate and Howie) regularly appear on various ABC Radio stations and this meant that we were able to publicise the survey very widely.
 As a result, we were fortunate to acquire a very substantial body of data.